- Edward J. Krauland

-The firm recognizes US Customs and import compliance requires a balance between detailed involvement by the importing company and the burdens on finite company resources.
+Steptoe recognizes that US customs and import compliance requires a balance between detailed involvement by the importing company and the burdens on finite company resources.
 In addition, as part of the Department of Homeland Security (DHS), US Customs and Border Protection now requires companies to pay close attention to the physical security of their supply chain and import shipments.
 These new security obligations may add to existing compliance requirements and exist regardless of whether any import duties are due.
 Steptoe counsels a wide range of domestic and international clients regarding all aspects of compliance with this increasingly complex regulatory regime:

 C-TPAT.
-The Customs-Trade Partnership Against Terrorism is nominally voluntary but increasingly has become the cornerstone for many companies to demonstrate compliance to US Customs.
-US Customs’ guidelines are lengthy and complex as they attempt to anticipate every possible shipment scenario.
-Steptoe regularly advises clients on choosing among the guidelines to implement those measures that apply to the particular situation while still presenting to Customs a security compliance plan that is strong and complete.
+The Customs-Trade Partnership Against Terrorism is nominally voluntary but increasingly has become the cornerstone for many companies to demonstrate compliance to US Customs and its guidelines, which are lengthy and complex as they attempt to anticipate every possible shipment scenario.
+Steptoe regularly advises clients on choosing among the guidelines to implement those measures that apply to the particular situation while still presenting to US Customs a security compliance plan that is strong and complete.

 Country of origin and marking requirements.
 Country of origin determinations for imported goods grow increasingly complex as the long-standing substantial transformation rule now applies only to certain goods from certain countries.
 More detailed “tariff shift” rules often apply for merchandise from free trade partner countries or for certain goods.
 Steptoe frequently advises clients on how to determine the correct country of origin rules.
 Also, we work regularly with clients to design required country of origin labels that will have the content and size necessary for commercial needs.
 We also assist companies in designing markings that will not only comport with the requirements of US Customs, but also the “Made in USA” and textile rules of the Federal Trade Commission, as well as the marking requirements of agencies such as CPSC, FDA, and EPA.